vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 in imitation of the famous Gāyatri ( Rg.
 III.
 62. 10 ).
 Karakacaturthi-for women only; on K. Kr.
 4; tithi; worship

-of picture of Gauri accompanied by Siva, Ganesa and Skanda drawn under a vata tree with all upacāras; gift of ten karakas ( vessels ) to brāhmaṇas and arghya to Moon after moonrise.
+of picture of Gauri accompanied by Śiva, Ganesa and Skanda drawn under a vata tree with all upacāras; gift of ten karakas ( vessels ) to brāhmaṇas and arghya to Moon after moonrise.
 NS 196, Vratūrka folio 84a-86a, VR 172 ff (mentions month as Āśv. by amānta reckoning ), Sm K. 367 ( quoting Vā), PC 95 ( which says it is same as Daśaratha caturthi ).

 Karakastamī—8th of K. Kr.; worship of Gaurl at night, gift of